ua-gist415-spring-2022-201/6-2-postgis-osm-geoserver/README.md

 - `qgis_layer_group_preview.png` - QGIS view of `osm` Layer Group

 ### Load the layers in Geoserver
-Start geoserver (if it's not running) and visit http://localhost:8080/geoserver in your browser.
+Visit http://localhost:8180/geoserver in your browser.

 #### Create a workspace named `osm`
 Geoserver uses workspaces to organize data.
 Generally speaking, you would create a workspace for a project or a specific